wajdialjedaani/Innovation-Labs-Usability-Education-Tool/usability-tool/components/ui-builder/README.md

 ### Instructions

 Each Scenario has instructions/scenarios for the user to follow to create a UI for the assigned scenario.
-One was created for each of the heuristics.
+One was created for each of the heuristic scenarios.

 ### Grading